OCA/product-attribute/product_set/readme/DESCRIPTION.md

 After a *product set* is added, each line can be updated or removed as any other lines.

-This differs from packing products as you don't follow *product set* are not linked to sale order other project once they are added.
+This differs from packing products as *product sets* are not linked to sale orders or other projects once they are added.